vinzzent/simple-binned-chart/README.md

 ### **EasyBinner: Precision in Every Bin**

-Most histogram visuals prioritize polished axes and styling with rounded, human-friendly bin edges, often relying on D3’s automatic “nice” scaling.
-As a result, they tend to treat your exact bin count or size as a preference rather than a strict rule to maintain cleaner, easier-to-read charts.
+Most histogram visuals prioritize polished styling and rounded, human-friendly bin edges using D3’s automatic “nice” scaling.
+This often treats your exact bin count or size as a suggestion, favoring readability over precision.

-EasyBinner takes a different approach—built from the ground up to enforce your binning settings with absolute precision while maintaining a clean, readable scale.
+EasyBinner takes a different approach—enforcing your exact bin settings with precision while bringing together accuracy and visual clarity in a clean, readable scale.

-It balances precision and aesthetics by carefully aligning the binning calculations to respect both your exact bin settings and the need for visually clear scales.

 Specify 12 bins?
 You get exactly 12—no rounding, no surprises.